Our academic advisers are the best resource for new students when it comes to creating a plan to reach your academic and career goals.

-Your academic advisor contact information can be found in the MyAkron Student Center.
-Due to the high volume of inquiries, please give advisors 2-3 business days to respond.
+Your academic adviser contact information can be found in the MyAkron Student Center.
+Due to the high volume of inquiries, please give advisers 2-3 business days to respond.
 Emails should be reserved for quick questions or to schedule an appointment.
 Questions regarding scheduling classes should be done through an appointment.

-During the COVID-19 pandemic, all advising appointments will be virtual.
-Please email your advisor to schedule an appointment or visit our virtual walk-in hours listed at the bottom of this page.
+Please email your adviser to schedule an appointment or visit our virtual walk-in hours listed at the bottom of this page.

-Due to the Federal Education Rights and Privacy Act, advisors can only respond to emails sent from the UA Zips email account.
+Due to the Federal Education Rights and Privacy Act, advisers can only respond to emails sent from a UA email account.

 Registering for classes

-The College of Engineering and Polymer Science advisors look forward to working with you!
-To be successful, our advisors will expect the following from you:
+Our advisers look forward to working with you!
+To be successful, our advisers will expect the following from you:

-- Maintain contact with your academic advisor throughout the semester and be prepared for all advising appointments.
+- Maintain contact with your academic adviser throughout the semester and be prepared for all advising appointments.